Little sign of economic stress in North Korea's well-swept capital

 The U.S. Central Intelligence Agency says in its global fact book that North Korea's annual per capita income was $1,800 in 2011, in purchasing power terms, the 197th in the world and about 5.5 percent that of South Korea.

 A famine in the 1990s is estimated to have killed a million people.
-More than one-quarter of children are chronically malnourished, according to a U.N.-backed survey published in March.
+More than a quarter of children are chronically malnourished, according to a U.N.-backed survey published in March.

 But none of that is evident in Pyongyang.